ubclaunchpad/rocket2/docs/Deployment.md

 Docker is composed of 3 parts: Container, Services, and Stack.
 `Dockerfile` defines the container.
 Inside `Dockerfile` is the environment that would be set up.
-Inside the container for Rocket2, we have a copy of our app, and all the dependencies and the virtual enviroment installed.
+Inside the container for Rocket2, we have a copy of our app, and all the dependencies and the virtual environment installed.

 `docker-compose.yml` defines the services that allow multiple containers to run together.